Complexity of Jelly-No and Hanano games with various constraints: JELLY is NP-hard even with one bounded board dimension

 The basis of our reductions follows the original reduction in \cite{JellyNo}: there are $m$ horizontal or vertical gaps of length equal to the target $B$ and jellies whose length or height corresponds to the items of the 3-\textsc{Partition} instance; we need to fill the gaps with triplets of jellies merged together (horizontally or vertically).

-However, the key points in the reductions differ: in the case of bounded length and unbounded height, we can vertically stack all the jellies one on top of the other (each one on its own platform) and select the order in which we drop them.
+However, gravity in Jelly doesn't let us treat the case of bounded height and bounded length similarly: moves in the vertical direction are irreversible, whereas they are reversible in the horizontal direction.
+Therefore, key points in the reductions differ: in the case of bounded length and unbounded height, we can vertically stack all the jellies one on top of the other (each one on its own platform) and select the order in which we drop them.
 Besides, any jelly standing alone on a platform can be dropped either from the left side or from the right.
 This lets us form (vertically) any triplet we want and also take the newly-formed jelly to any depth we like.
 In the case of bounded height however, where we stack jellies horizontally one next to the other, because of gravity, only the left-most jelly or the right-most one can fall (we can no longer select the order to drop the jellies and form the triplets).
 To overcome this difficulty, the original proof of \cite{JellyNo} used an unbounded height that depended linearly on $m$ (the number of gaps to be filled) and fixed platforms that lead to each gap.
-Thus, the next jelly in line could be directed in the correct gap following the correct vertical path of platforms.
+Thus, one could direct the next jelly in line in the correct gap following the correct vertical path of platforms.
 With a slightly cleverer arrangement of the platforms, one could manage to achieve the same thing in boards of height $\log m$.
 However, in order to achieve hardness for the case of constant height, this idea alone does not suffice.

-Our proof in this case will be based on the following key observation: when a jelly comes across a gap which is at least as large, it can either fall in or merge with some other jelly and pass over the gap.
-This property will allow us to make the selection of the jellies to put in each gap (and thus in each triplet): we will use holes of increasing length and a number of ``padding" jellies which, when merged together, will allow the newly-formed jelly to pass over some of the first smaller holes (the larger the jelly the further it can travel horizontally).
-The formation of triplets will thus be possible by merging the appropriate number of paddings to a jelly so that it can pass over all the first holes and arrive to the one that corresponds to the selection.
+In this case, our proof is based on the following key observation: when a jelly comes across a gap which is at least as large, it can either fall in or merge with some other jelly and pass over the gap.
+This property allows us to select the jellies to put in each gap (and thus in each triplet): we use holes of increasing length and a number of ``padding'' jellies which, when merged together, allow the newly-formed jelly to pass over some of the first smaller holes (the larger the jelly the further it can travel horizontally).
+The formation of triplets is thus possible by merging the appropriate number of paddings to a jelly so that it can pass over all the first holes and arrive to the one that corresponds to the selection.